The Nobel Peace Prize 1985

 We physicians have focused on the nuclear threat as the singular issue of our era.
 We are not indifferent to other human rights and hard-won civil liberties.
 But first we must be able to bequeath to our children the most fundamental of all rights, which preconditions all others; the right to survival.

 Alfred Nobel believed that the destructiveness of dynamite would put an end to war.
 He deeply believed that the tragic reality of mass carnage would achieve results which all the preaching of peace and goodwill had so far failed to achieve.
 His prophecy now must gain fulfillment.
 Recoiling from the abyss of nuclear extermination, the human family will finally abandon war.
-May we learn from barbaric and bloody deeds of the twentieth century and bestow the gift of peace to the next millenium.
+May we learn from barbaric and bloody deeds of the twentieth century and bestow the gift of peace to the next millennium.
 Perhaps in that way we shall redeem some measure of respect from generations yet to come.
 Having achieved peace, in the sonorous phrase of Martin Luther King spoken here twenty-one years ago, human beings will then "rise to the majestic heights of moral maturity".

 From Nobel Lectures, Peace 1981-1990, Editor-in-Charge Tore Frängsmyr, Editor Irwin Abrams, World Scientific Publishing Co., Singapore, 1997